appserver-io/appserver/_docs/aop.md

 ### Direct annotation

 For some use cases, implementing explicit pointcuts can be considered an overhead as they might be referenced only once or reference only one point within your application's code.
-For these cases, it can make sense to use a more direct approach which also makes the AOP weaving known to the target code.
+For these cases, it can make sense to use a more direct approach that also makes the AOP weaving known to the target code.

-To use such a direct approach, it is possible to directly annotate a target method with the type and qualified name of the advice(s), which have to be woven.
+This direct approach can be used for directly annotating a target method with the type and qualified name of the advice(s), which have to be woven.
+This is demonstrated in the following example.
-Example:

 ```php
 <?php